SpecterOps/BloodHound/packages/go/stbernard/README.md

 $ go run github.com/specterops/bloodhound/packages/go/stbernard -vv test -g
 ```

+### Configuration

+St Bernard does not use a bespoke configuration file.
+A generic `yarn-workspaces.json` file is used to convey important yarn directories as they cannot be easily inferred the way other paths are.

+The following environment variables are supported:

+-   `SB_LOG_LEVEL`: takes a level name from among `debug`, `info`, `warn`, `error`, and `fatal`
+-   `SB_COVERAGE_PATH`: allows setting a path other than `./tmp/coverage` to store Go coverage files in
+-   Pass-through of any tool specific environment variables, such as for changing the Go path for caching purposes.
+Some pass-through variables have sane defaults defined, but will be overridden if you set the environment variables yourself.

 ### Contributing

 St Bernard is a tool for BloodHound devs.
 If you think of something you want to see added, feel free to create a pull request.
 New subcommands can be added fairly easily by observing an existing subcommand and changing out the details as needed, then registering the new subcommand in `command/command.go`.
 Additional packages are used to group useful tools that multiple subcommands could make use of or for better code structuring.